MinecraftPlayground/server-management-dashboard/docs/api/files/README.md

 ---

 ### `POST /api/files/<path_to_new_file>`
-Create new file with optional content.
+Create a new file with optional content.
 If the file already exists, an error will be returned.
 If the path for the file is nested inside other directories (ex. `some_other/new_file.txt`) and the directory does not exist, it will be created automatically.
 If the directory does already exists, the file will be created normally.

 #### Examples
 ##### `POST /api/files/new_file.txt`